jhui/jhui.github.io/_posts/2017-03-01-Attention-and-memory-network.markdown

 ### Attention

-In cognitive psychology, selective attention restricts our attention to particular objects in the environment.
+In cognitive science, selective attention restricts our attention to particular objects in the environment.
 It helps us focus, so we can tune out irrelevant information and concentrate on what really matters.
 For example, when we cross a busy street, our attention is to avoid hitting people.
-To transcript the following picture, we concentrate on the people walking towards my direction.
-One possible transcript is "A man holding a couple plastic container is walking down a street towards me."
+To transcript the following picture, one possibility is "A man holding a couple plastic containers is walking down a street towards me."
 Once, we have a visual fixation on the man, we continue exploring other relevant details including what is he doing, where is he.

 <div class="imgcap">
 <img src="/assets/att/attention.jpg" style="border:none;;">
 </div>

-We have the caption to start with a "start" token, we can model the next word in the caption roughly as:
+We generate image captions each starts with a "start" token.
+We can model the next word in the caption roughly as:

 $$
 \text{next word} = f(image, \text{last word})
 $$

-Applying the RNN techniques, we can rewrite the model more precisely as:
+Applying the RNN techniques, we rewrite the model more precisely as:

 $$
 h_{t} = f(x, h_{t-1})